Stanford Legal Design Lab

 Tested UI/UX patterns for common justice AI interactions — intake flows, document explanation, multi-step navigation, and more.

-When a team in Illinois discovers that a certain prompt strategy fails for debt collection intake, that lesson doesn't travel to the team in Texas facing the same problem.
+When a team in Illinois learns that a prompt strategy fails for debt collection intake, that lesson reaches the team in Texas facing the same thing.

 Stay Connected